Skip to main content

 HOW MUCH LINGALA COULD MUSA JUMA SPEAK?

-For a person who worked with and lived amongst many Congolese immigrants in Kenya for most of his adult life, it should come at no surprise that he would try singing in the language.
+For a person who worked with and lived amongst mainly Congolese immigrants in Kenya for most of his adult life, it should come at no surprise that he would try singing in the language.
 The Lingala language is held to a rather higher esteem in the Kenyan music scene more than say Swahili, and is definitely more reputable than local Kenyan dialects like say Dholuo and Kikamba.
 It is no surprise, therefore, that a Kenyan artiste would strive to throw a few words of lingala in their lyrics just to spice things up a bit, so to speak - even though some do not themselves understand the language.
-Let it make it clear that I never met Musa Juma in person and whatever I know about him is what is already in public domain.
+Let me make it clear that I never met Musa Juma in person and whatever I know about him is what is already in public domain.

 For a person who worked with and lived amongst many Congolese immigrants in Kenya for most of his adult life, it should come at no surprise that he would try singing in the language.